fission/docs.fission.io/docs/content/languages/nodejs.md

 ### Accessing HTTP Requests

-This section gives a few examples of invoking nodejs functions with http requests and how http request components can be extracted inside the function
+This section gives a few examples of invoking nodejs functions with http requests and how http request components can be extracted inside the function.
+While these examples give you a rough idea of the usage, there are more real world example [here](https://github.com/fission/fission/tree/master/examples/nodejs)

 #### Headers